Photo by Kylie Nicholson/Shutterstock

 When people come to Jackson Hole for a ski vacation, though, they usually come for the aforementioned JHMR, which is about 12 miles from downtown Jackson in the small community of Teton Village.
-In 2014 it underwent a huge renovation and remains a top spot for skiers.
-You can experience new and old JHMR by reserving a table for lunch at the restaurant Piste.
-Eat some confit duck wings and watch skiers and snowboarders drop into Corbet’s Couloir, a narrow chute that requires a 15-foot jump at its start.
+Reserve a table for lunch at the restaurant Piste, eat some confit duck wings and watch skiers and snowboarders drop into Corbet’s Couloir, a narrow chute that requires a 15-foot jump at its start. —AFAR Editors

 more from afar